craftercms/docs/source/by-role/system-admin/upgrade/upgrading-container.rst

-:is-up-to-date: False
+:is-up-to-date: True
-:last-updated: 4.1.2
+:last-updated: 4.1.1

-.. index:: Upgrading CrafterCMS; Upgrading; Docker; Kubernetes
+.. index:: Upgrade CrafterCMS, Upgrade Docker, Upgrade Kubernetes

 .. _upgrading-dockers:

 ====================================
 Upgrading CrafterCMS on Docker/Kuber
 ====================================
 This section details how to upgrade your CrafterCMS installations in Kubernetes or Docker Compose.

 ------------------------
 Upgrading Docker Compose
 ------------------------
 These upgrade instructions are for both ``authoring`` and ``delivery`` compose projects:

 #.
 Run ``docker-compose down`` to fully stop the environment.